 (photo courtesy of Rick Newton)

-Protects one of southeastern Connecticut’s major Aquifers and comprises three major tracts with multiple sub-tracts, as follows:
+Pine Swamp Wildlife Corridor protects one of southeastern Connecticut’s major aquifers and comprises three major tracts with multiple sub-tracts, as follows:

 North Tract, 162.81 acres, comprising: